-The NRPC, chaired by Aung San Suu Kyi, decided to schedule the talks after members of the official Myanmar Peace Commission (MPC) held informal discussions with the KIO, PSLF, MNTJP, and ULA in February in Kunming, capital of southwestern China’s Yunnan province.
+The NRPC, chaired by Aung San Suu Kyi, decided to schedule the talks after members of the government peace commission held informal discussions with the KIO, PSLF, MNTJP, and ULA in February in Kunming, capital of southwestern China’s Yunnan province.
 Government peace negotiators also met with the KNPP in northern Thailand in March.

 “We have traveled to Kunming and explained the process to seven non-signatory groups from the north,” he said.
 “We mostly explained the processes for the peace talks after the signing of the NCA.”